-An amazing, powerful, thought provoking, positive, can do approach that really will change things for the better!
-Rhiannon
+An amazing, powerful, thought-provoking, positive, can-do approach that really will change things for the better! ~ Rhiannon, March 2016

-(Bindi) You provide encouragement without judgement.
-N.Y Somerset
+(Bindi) You provide encouragement without judgement. ~ N.Y Somerset, March 2016

 Hearing the stories of other mothers has been moving and enlightening: in fact, there's something really important going on here...motherhood is a powerful discourse in our society, with lots of punishing expectations and moral judgements attached.